tomolimo/processmaker-server/README.txt

   </VirtualHost>
 --------------------------------------------------------------------

-Replace your_ip_address with the IP number or domain name of the server running ProcessMaker.
+Replace "your_ip_address" with the IP number or domain name of the server running ProcessMaker.
 If only planning on running and accessing ProcessMaker on your local machine, then use the IP address "127.0.0.1".
 If using ProcessMaker on a machine whose IP address might change (such as a machine whose IP address is assigned with DHCP), then use "*", which represents any IP address.
 If not using the standard port 80, then it is necessary to also specify the port number.

-If your DNS or /etc/hosts has a defined domain for ProcessMaker, then use that domain for your_processmaker_domain.
-Otherwise, use the same IP address for your_processmaker_domain as was used for your_ip_address.
+If your DNS or "hosts" file has a defined domain for ProcessMaker, then use that domain for "your_processmaker_domain".
+Otherwise, use the same IP address for "your_processmaker_domain" as was used for "your_ip_address".

-If ProcessMaker is installed in a location other than /opt/processmaker/, then edit the paths to match where Processmaker is installed on your system.
+If ProcessMaker is installed in a location other than "/opt/processmaker", then edit the paths to match where Processmaker is installed on your system.

-For example, if running ProcessMaker on a Windows server at address 192.168.1.100 on port 8080 with a domain at processmaker.mycompany.com:
+For example, if running ProcessMaker on a Windows XP server at address 192.168.1.100 on port 8080 with a domain at processmaker.mycompany.com:
 ------------------------------------------------------------------------
   NameVirtualHost 192.168.1.100:8080